Breaking free from inherited beliefs and building the life that's authentically yours

 The homework aspect of CBT therapy isn't about worksheets unless you specifically want them.
 Instead, I focus on skill-based practice that fits naturally into your routine.
 This might involve noticing automatic thoughts, practicing coping strategies when anxiety arises, or experimenting with different behavioral responses in challenging situations.
 The goal is always to help you become your own therapist over time, equipped with tools you can use long after our work together ends.

-Who benefits from cognitive behavioral therapy
+Who benefits from cognitive behavioral therapy?

 CBT therapy is particularly effective for individuals dealing with anxiety and depression.
 If you find yourself caught in cycles of worry, avoiding situations that make you anxious, or struggling with persistent negative thoughts about yourself and your future, CBT offers concrete strategies for breaking these patterns.

-Young adults and graduate students often find this approach especially helpful during transitional periods.
+Young adults and college students often find this approach especially helpful during transitional periods.
 Whether you're navigating the shift from undergraduate to graduate school, questioning the religious or family frameworks you grew up with, or building independence separate from your family of origin, CBT provides structure and support during these complex times.

 I also work with individuals facing interpersonal challenges and confidence issues.
 If you struggle with asserting boundaries, worry excessively about what others think, or find yourself repeating unhelpful patterns in relationships, cognitive behavioral therapy can help you understand the thoughts and beliefs driving these experiences and develop healthier ways of relating to yourself and others.